dimagi/commcare-hq/corehq/apps/export/README.md

 | 1234  | 10  | q1,q3   |
 | 1234  | 1  | q1,q2,q3   |

 Below illustrates what the schema will look like after processing each app from beginning to current.
-The actual schema is simplified for understanding.
+The example schema is simplified for understanding.
 Each question has an app_id and version associated with it.

 After processing build_version 1:
 ```